Stéphane Bak: Comedy shows and audiovisual presence (2010–2014)

-In 2014, he had a segment in the show L'Émission pour tous presented by Laurent Ruquier on France 2.
-That same year he played the role of Max in Once in a Lifetime.
+Debut as an actor (2014–2017)

+Bak made his initial foray into the world of cinema in 2013, at the age of 16.
+He took one supporting roles in two comedies: Anthony Marciano's Les gamins and Pierre-François Martin-Laval's Serial Teachers.
+At this point, he expressed his desire for career growth and diversification, aiming to move beyond comedy projects and shed the label of a comedian.

+In 2014, he played Max in Once in a Lifetime, a dramatic comedy directed by Marie-Castille Mention-Schaar.
+The film tells the story of a second-year class preparing for the National Contest of Resistance and Deportation, and it received positive reviews from critics.
+In October 2014, the movie was screened at the Élysée Palace in the presence of the President of the Republic, François Hollande.

 He is the main actor of the music video The Girl Is Mine by 99 Souls featuring Destiny's Child and Brandy.
 Released in November 2015, the video was nominated at the 2016 MTV Video Music Awards in the "Best Electronic Video" category.

-In 2016, he appeared as Omar in Paul Verhoeven's Elle, and as Jules in Christophe Barratier's Team Spirit.
-In 2017, he played Dodji in David Moreau's Alone.
+In 2016, he became part of the cast of Elle, directed by Paul Verhoeven, which won the César Award for Best Film in 2017.
+He also played the role of Jules in Team Spirit, directed by Christophe Barratier, which centered on the story of Jérôme Kerviel.
+He achieved his first leading role in 2017 in Seuls, a film directed by David Moreau, where he portrayed Dodji in the cinematic adaptation of the comic book.

+An expanding career (2018–present)

-In 2018, Bak had his first lead role as Private Faustin, in Joel Karekezi's The Mercy of the Jungle, which had its debut at the Toronto International Film Festival on September 8.
+In 2018, Bak had a lead role as Private Faustin, in Joel Karekezi's The Mercy of the Jungle, which had its debut at the Toronto International Film Festival on September 8.
 Bak was selected as one of eight rising stars at the festival, through the yearly "TIFF Rising Star" programme.
 He also voiced Miles Morales / Spider-Man for the French dub of Peter Ramsey's Spider-Man: Into the Spider-Verse.
+The film won the Academy Award for Best Animated Feature in 2019.

 In 2019, he appeared as Bilal in André Téchiné's drama Farewell to the Night, which premiered at the Berlin International Film Festival on 12 February.
 That same year Bak starred alongside Fionn Whitehead in Sebastian Schipper's film Roads, which was previously known as Caravan.
 The film had its world premiere at the 2019 Tribeca Film Festival.

+He played a significant role in Tokyo Shaking, directed by Olivier Peyon, where he shared the screen with Karine Viard.
+The director entrusted him with the character of Amani, an intern in the Japanese branch of a major French bank, set against the backdrop of Japan's challenges in the wake of the 2011 tsunami and the Fukushima nuclear accident.
+The film was released in theaters in 2021.